reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 ### Step 1: Add Actuator

 Adding Actuator to our project is like adding any other library dependency.
-Here's the snippet for Maven's pom.xml:
+Here's the snippet for Maven's `pom.xml`:

 ```xml
 <dependencies>